Summer Science School - NC Maritime Museum : BEAUFORT

 Investigate coastal marine life of the tidal flats, salt marshes, and sounds on local islands during this two-day class.
 The field-based classes include ferry ride, barrier island hiking, and animal identification.
 The program runs from 9 a.m. to noon each day.
 Fee: $90.

 Children will learn about coastal fish and fishing methods.
 Cane poles, bait, and tackle are provided for dock fishing, seine nets will also be used along a tidal flat.
-Students also use nets to catch and identify marine life in nearshore waters and create take-home artwork to share with their family.
+Students also use nets to catch and identify marine life in nearshore waters and create take-home artwork to share with their families.
 The program runs from 9 a.m. to noon each day.
 Fee: $90.

 During this course, students will build a model boat at the museum’s Watercraft Center.
 They will use museum exhibits and field trips to learn about work boats and boats used for charter fishing and commercial fishing.
 The types of fish targeted by people fishing aboard these vessels will be discussed as well.
 The program runs from 9 a.m. to noon each day.
 Fee: $90.

-Investigate coastal marine life of the tidal flats, salt marshes, and sounds on local islands during this two-day class.
+Investigate coastal marine life of the tidal flats, salt marshes, and sounds on local islands during this three-day class.
 The field-based classes include ferry ride, barrier island hiking, and animal identification.
 The program runs from 9 a.m. to noon each day.
 Fee: $120.

 Summer Science School programs are sponsored by the Friends of the North Carolina Maritime Museum in Beaufort.